agraef/raptor7/README.md

 #### Novation Launchpad

 The [Novation Launchpad][] is arguably the most popular grid controller for Ableton Live and similar DAWs.
 It's also the most versatile all-in-one controller solution for Raptor if you can live without the tactile feedback of physical faders and knobs.
 Raptor's Launchpad driver features a session view with lots of buttons which can be mapped as performance controls (especially on the Launchpad X and Pro where the pads are velocity-sensitive and can thus be used as "latching" faders), a drum rack, and five predefined fader banks using a similar layout as the Launchkey and Launch Control XL devices (discussed below).
+And you can switch presets and Raptor instances with the up/down and left/right arrow keys, respectively.

 You'll need a recent Launchpad version.
 The present implementation should work with all Launchpads in Novation's current lineup, which at the time of this writing encompasses the Launchpad Pro and Mini (MK3), as well as the Launchpad X. The driver checks at startup which Launchpad model(s) you have connected and prints some information in the Pd console about the devices it recognized, and also warns you about unsupported Launchpad models.